x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/recipients/disconnected-mailboxes/disable-or-delete-mailboxes.md

 ms.prod: exchange-server-it-pro
 localization_priority: Normal
 ms.assetid: 31ad25d6-2942-4fd9-aecb-cdf9654163d2
-description: "Summary: Learn how to disable or delete a mailbox in Exchange Server 2016 or 2019."
+description: "Summary: Learn how to disable or delete a mailbox in Exchange Server 2016 or Exchange Server 2019."
 ---

 # Disable or delete a mailbox in Exchange Server